NBISweden/workshop-reproducible-research/pages/quarto/quarto-2-the-basics.md

 satisfied with multiple changes.
 You can abort a preview like any on-going command, *e.g.* using `Ctrl-C`.

-In the rest of the tutoral it's up to you whether you want to use `preview` or not - the tutorial will just mention when it's time to render, you decide how that's done.
+In the rest of the tutorial it's up to you whether you want to use `preview` or not - the tutorial will just mention when it's time to render, you decide how that's done.